davidawad/davidawad.github.io/about.md

 Hi there, I'm David.

-If you're reading this, you've taken the time to read my personal website.
+If you're reading this, you've taken the time to read my website.
 Thanks!
 I'll try to keep it brief.

 I'm an Egyptian American from Central Jersey.
-Growing up I got in fights, skipped classes, and wasn't that smart, but I called out bullies, supported my friends, and loved having fun.
-I started college for musical theater but quickly switched to a double in computer science and physics (Turns out I hated actors).
-I worked with big tech companies until 2016 when I left that behind to start a nonprofit with my friends John and Kelsey.
+Growing up, I got in fights, skipped classes, and wasn't that smart, but I called out bullies, supported my friends, and loved having fun.
+I started college for musical theater but quickly switched to a double in computer science and physics (It turns out I hated actors).
+I worked with big tech companies until 2016, when I left that behind to start a nonprofit with my friends John and Kelsey.
 I didn't know how to file articles of incorporation, but I could hand out McChickens off the hood of my Nissan.
 But it turned out the "non" in nonprofit was literal, so I took a job writing software while doing grad school.

 I spend any free time I have just having fun.
-That can be anything from field equations, water balloons, game theory math, sculpture design, writing jokes, and fighting traffic tickets.
-I'll be the first to tell you that I have built some stupid ideas.
-But I'm lucky to learn and create value for others in everything I do.
+That can be anything from field equations, water balloons, game theory, lego machines, writing jokes, and fighting traffic tickets.
+I'll be the first to tell you that I have had (and built) some stupid ideas.
+But I'm incredibly fortunate to have learned and grown with so many amazing friends over my short life.

-I believe in objective truth, personal responsibility, limited government, and individual liberty.
-My hope is to hold views based on empirical evidence and sound logic without getting full of myself.
-If my work helps others seek the truth or facilitate justice or just bring joy, then, by all means, it would be a life well-lived.
-As I get older, the new problems look just like the old problems when I was a kid.
-I still get in fights, I still call out bullies, I still support my friends, and I'm obviously hilarious.
-The world is full of fascinating puzzles, and I want to help people solve them.
+As I get older, the new problems look the same as when I was a kid.
+I still get in fights, I still call out bullies, I still support my friends, and I love having fun.
+I believe in objective truth, personal responsibility, individual liberty, and technology's power to create a free and just society.
+The world is full of these fascinating puzzles, and I want to help solve them.

-If we can help each other, reach out; I'm no Socrates, but at least I want to be.
+If we can help each other, please reach out.
+I'm no Socrates, but at least I want to be.

-Best of luck to you
+Sending my best,

 ![](/public/img/sig.png)

-## What I'm Doing
+## What I'm doing now

-- I'm a developer evangelist at R3.
+- I work as a developer evangelist for open-source blockchain tech at R3
 - I teach graduate computer security at Georgia Tech
-- I scout for startup deals for venture funds
+- I scout startup deals for venture funds
-- I help Government Officials on Public Policy
+- I help government officials with public policy
-- I'm in Law school.
+- I attend law school part-time at NWCU

-As far as professional work experience, here's my [LinkedIn](https://www.linkedin.com/in/davidaawad/) profile.
-I try to [contribute to open source projects](https://github.com/davidawad) when I can.
+You're welcome to take a look at my [LinkedIn](https://www.linkedin.com/in/davidaawad/) profile for more information.
+I also try to [contribute to open source projects](https://github.com/davidawad) when I can.

-If you're curious for more of what I'm looking into; feel free to check out my [reading list](/reading).
-I also write a [small newsletter](/newsletter) on interesting developments in tech and finance.
+If you're curious about more of what I'm thinking about now, please check out my [reading list](/reading) or subscribe to my [newsletter](/newsletter) on exciting developments in crypto and philosophy.

 ## Professional Bio